Fates-List-Archive/lynxfall/docs/rabbit.md

 #### The Launcher File

 For extra security, you will need to first make a random secret called the worker key.
 You can use any random string generator to do this.
-Note that if this key is ever cracked or leaked, attackers may be able to gain arbitary code execution on your worker, so keep the worker key safe.
+Note that if this key is ever cracked or leaked, attackers may be able to gain arbitary code execution on your worker, so keep the worker key safe, preferrably in a .env file

 Next, create a file called rabbitmq_worker.py and put the following code in it: